-This is a big one and a great question.
-I personally have never spent more than £220 on a fishing rod.
-But do understand the difference in price.
-For instance, the bassman has a custom made DFR rod that probably cost in excess of £400.
-But what is so amazing is the lightness of the rod, this is why you pay the money IMO.
-If you’re surface lure fishing you want an ultralight rod.
+I have never spent more than £220 on a fishing rod.
+But I do understand the price difference.
+For instance, the bassman has a custom-made DFR rod that probably cost more than £400.
+But what is so remarkable is the lightness of the rod; this is why you pay the money IMO.
+If you’re surface lure fishing, you want an ultralight rod.

 Is Surface Lure Fishing Harder With a Heavier Rod

 When I’m surface lure fishing, using the Zaltz seems hard work after a while and will change how I hold the rod.
-I am nowhere near the angler the bassman is but he has ‘walking the dog’ action down to a tee.
+I am nowhere near the angler the bassman is; he walks the dog’s action down to a tee.
 His lighter rod must contribute to the action he gets from the lure.
 He can do that consistently for hours.

 Practice makes Perfect

-This is the case with all types of fishing, I have seen fly rods for over £800 WHAT?
-I’m not saying you have to go out and remortgage your house to get surface lure fishing down to a fine art you don’t.
-I’m sure if I was able to fish more I would be more than happy with the Zaltz and better at surface lure fishing.
-To be honest, I have never fished a whole session just surface lure fishing anyway, so it’s not a given.
-I love any style of lure fishing as long as we are catching…who cares?
+With most types of fishing, you will find that this is the case; I have seen fly rods for over £800.
+WHAT?
+I’m not saying you have to go out and remortgage your house to get surface lure fishing down to a fine art.
+You don’t.
+If I could fish more, I would be more than happy with the Zaltz and better at surface lure fishing.
+I have never fished a whole session, just surface lure fishing anyway, so it’s not a given.
+I love any style of lure fishing as long as we are catching; who cares?